Kurento/kurento-tree/kurento-tree-demo/README.md

 kurento-tree-demo
 =================
-Kurento Tree Demo: Broadcasting one to many with WebRTC using Kurento Tree.
+WebRTC broadcasting application implementing model one to many that uses Kurento Tree.

 What is Kurento
 ---------------